 How exactly does extreme heat affect metal fasteners?
 You may assume melting is the number-one threat to metals of all kinds, but metal isn’t likely to melt until temperatures rise into the quadruple digits: 1,000 degrees Fahrenheit or even higher.
 The more common threat to metal is oxidation, which is accelerated corrosion and rusting that results from extreme heat.

-Extreme heat can also lead to the expansion of metal fasteners.
+Extreme heat can also lead to the expansion of metal fasteners like rivets and screws.
 If a metal fastener expands, it begins to place pressure on the holes it was driven into.
 Also, if the metal then cools, it will contract and become loose within the hole.
 This is a natural concern when metal fasteners are installed in machinery that runs hot but cools down when not in use.
 For such machinery, manufacturers must have high-temperature fasteners that can withstand the extreme heat and alternate cooling phase without damage.

 The Best Alloys to Use

-How can you find fasteners for high-temperature applications?
+How can you find the best fasteners for high-temperature applications?
 The most important thing is to look for specific alloys.
 The following are strong alloys that can withstand high temperatures:

 - Stainless Steel 309 and 310: These two stainless steel alloys are higher in chromium and nickel content than the alternatives.
 What makes them different from each other?
 The 310 stainless steel provides extra corrosion resistance, which makes it ideal for use in salty settings.